-This report shows the fund as a Board.
 The fund condition statement uses Fiscal Month 11 (FM 11) projections for the fiscal year (FY) 2020-21.
-The Board projected the beginning balance of about \$4.8 or 4.9 million and the Board has a projected revenue of about \$2.3 million coming in.
-The Board is tracking an overall projection of FM 11 of \$2.5 million, with that expenditure and revenue, the Board has a fund balance of \$4.8 million giving the Board 18.4 months in reserve.
+The Board projected the beginning balance of about \$4.8 or 4.9 million and that the Board has projected revenue of about \$2.3 million coming in.
+The Board is tracking an overall projected FM 11 expenditure of \$2.5 million, with that expenditure and revenue, the Board has a fund balance of \$4.8 million giving the Board 18.4 months in reserve.
 This means if the Board were to have no new income coming in, the Board would still be able to cover 18.4 months of expenses and have no immediate concerns for the fund.